-Established and administered by the Delaware Department of Transportation (DelDOT), the Delaware Byways/Scenic and Historic Highways program protects and promotes historically significant corridors in Delaware through awareness and recognition.
-The program involves a nomination process and the creation of a corridor plan.
-After receiving an official designation, the sponsor must create and implement a corridor plan that includes a vision, goal statements, an inventory of resources, a promotion and support plan, and a short-term action plan.
+Established and administered by the Delaware Department of Transportation (DelDOT), the Delaware Byways (Scenic and Historic Highways) program protects and promotes historically significant corridors in Delaware through awareness and recognition.
+The program involves a nomination process and the creation of a corridor management plan.
+After receiving an official designation, the sponsor must create and implement a corridor management plan that includes a vision, goal statements, an inventory of resources, a promotion and support plan, and a short-term action plan.
 Designated corridors are eligible for grants through the Federal Highway Administration for the creation and implementation of the plan.
-An area designated a Byway/Scenic and Historic Highway is promoted through a number of State agencies.
-The Route 9 Coastal Heritage Highway (located east of Dover) and the Harriet Tubman Underground Railroad Byway (passes through Dover) have received this designation.
+An area designated a Byway (Scenic and Historic Highway) is promoted through State agencies, municipalities, and various tourism related entities through marketing and promotion.
+The Byways are a public destination with opportunities for historic tourism and historic preservation activities.
+The Delaware Bayshore Byway (located east of Dover) and the Harriet Tubman Underground Railroad Byway (passes through Dover) have received this designation.
+See Map 9-3 for location of the Byways.